-Council exceeds the breakeven benchmark for all years.
+Council exceeds the breakeven benchmark for all years from 2023/24.
 Council's share of the Shell Cove project has contributed to the outperformance until the project is scheduled to end in 2029.

 Benchmark is greater than 0%

 PRINCIPLE A - Council spending should be responsible and sustainable, aligning general revenue and expenses.